sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 Where *COM6* is replaced with the COM port that the RTK product enumerated at and *RTK_Surveyor_Firmware_vxx.bin* is the firmware you would like to load.

+**Note:** Some users have reported the 921600bps baud rate does not work.
+Decrease this to 115200 as needed.

 Upon completion, your RTK device will reset and power down.

 ### macOS / Linux